-The overall goal of Berhe Biogeochemistry Lab research is to improve our understanding of mechanisms that regulate organic matter (OM) persistence in the soil system.
-Specifically, our research focuses on effect of physical perturbations in the environment on SOM dynamics.
-Our work has been notable in integration of biogeochemical, pedogenic, climatic, and geomorphological approaches to derive improved representation of mechanisms that regulate organic matter (OM) persistence in the soil system.
+The overall goal of Berhe Biogeochemistry Lab research is to improve our understanding of mechanisms that regulate organic matter (OM) persistence in the soil system to improve our understanding of the role of soil in regulating the earth’s climate.
+Specifically, our research focuses on the effect of physical perturbations in the environment on SOM dynamics.
+Our work has been notable in the integration of biogeochemical, pedogenic, climatic, and geomorphological approaches to derive an improved representation of mechanisms that regulate organic matter (OM) persistence in the soil system.

 Climatic controls on deep soil organic matter stock and stability

-As part of the Southern Sierra Critical Zone observatory, we are studying how climate controls the amount, nature, stability and stabilization mechanisms of soil organic matter along the Western Sierra Climosequence.
-Through this work we are also collaborating with Craig Rasmussen’s group at University of Arizona to develop a cross-CZO collaborative project to investigate climatic controls and deep SOM dynamics.
+As part of the Southern Sierra Critical Zone observatory, we are studying how climate controls the amount, nature, stability, and stabilization mechanisms of soil organic matter along the Western Sierra Climosequence.
+Through this work, we are also collaborating with Craig Rasmussen’s group at the University of Arizona to develop a cross-CZO collaborative project to investigate climatic controls and deep SOM dynamics.

 Vulnerability of carbon buried in Paleosols